almahdiy/IT_PDP_Conference/README.md

 - Add rectangular instructions to Metaverse page
 - Develop the 'Committee' page that contains theme and hierarchy
 - Ensure everyone's name is correct (Ask Aqeel for corrected name list)
+- Get a domain name
+- Get an SSL certificate

 Bugs